garrigoose/Trivia-Night/README.md

 ## Recommendations for Success

 - Create a [bronze, silver, and gold plan](https://github.com/ga-wdi-lessons/bronze-silver-gold).
-Always under promise so you can overdeliver!
-You can always add more features if time allows, but if you focus on non-MVP features before your MVP is complete and run out of time, your submission will not satisfy the project requirements.
+This is your first project and you don't have a good way to estimate how long individual tasks will take, so it's better to set the bar low.
+There's no problem with under-promising and over-delivering!
+You can always add more features if time allows.
+However, if you focus on non-MVP features before your MVP is complete and run out of time, your submission will not satisfy the project requirements.
 - **Break the project down into different components** (data, presentation, views, style, DOM manipulation) and brainstorm each component individually.
   Use a whiteboard or notebook to capture your thoughts!